OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     .. cpp:function:: OcaStatus GetMaximumSubscriberContextLength(OcaUint16 &Max)

-        Returns maximum byte length of payload of subscriber context parameter that this device supports.
+        Returns maximum byte length of payload of EV1 subscriber context parameter that this device supports.
 This returned value shall be either zero or four.
 If the returned payload length is not zero, it shall be four.
-No other values shall be allowed, and the returned value shall not change once the device has initialized.
+No other values shall be allowed, and the returned value shall not change once the device has initialized. **Deprecated** in version 3 of this class.
+Not used in EV2.
 NOTE: In AES70-2015, arbitrary subscriber context lengths were allowed; this is no longer true.

         This method has id ``3.7``.

         - :cpp:expr:`Max`: Output parameter.

+    .. _ocasubscriptionmanager_addsubscription2:

+    .. cpp:function:: OcaStatus AddSubscription2(OcaEvent Event, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Adds an EV2 subscription.

+        This method has id ``3.8``.

+        - :cpp:expr:`Event`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+    .. _ocasubscriptionmanager_removesubscription2:

+    .. cpp:function:: OcaStatus RemoveSubscription2(OcaEvent Event, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Removes all EV2 subscriptions with the given **Event**, **NotificationDeliveryMode**, and **DestinationInformation**.

+        This method has id ``3.9``.

+        - :cpp:expr:`Event`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+    .. _ocasubscriptionmanager_addpropertychangesubscription2:

+    .. cpp:function:: OcaStatus AddPropertyChangeSubscription2(OcaONo Emitter, OcaPropertyID Property, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Adds an EV2 subscription to the **PropertyChanged** event in the object **Emitter** for changes of the property **Property**.
+If a subscription identical to the one being requested already exists, an additional one shall not be added and the method shall return the status value **InvalidRequest**.
+Two subscriptions are identical if the **Emitter, Property, NotificationDeliveryMode,** and **DestinationInformation**
+        parameters are all identical.

+        This method has id ``3.10``.

+        - :cpp:expr:`Emitter`: Input parameter.

+        - :cpp:expr:`Property`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+    .. _ocasubscriptionmanager_removepropertychangesubscription2:

+    .. cpp:function:: OcaStatus RemovePropertyChangeSubscription2(OcaONo Emitter, OcaPropertyID Property, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Removes all EV2 subscriptions to **PropertyChanged** events with the given **Emitter**, **Property**, **NotificationDeliveryMode**, and
+        **DestinationInformation**.

+        This method has id ``3.11``.

+        - :cpp:expr:`Emitter`: Input parameter.

+        - :cpp:expr:`Property`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+    .. _ocasubscriptionmanager_addsubscription2list:

+    .. cpp:function:: OcaStatus AddSubscription2List(OcaList<OcaEvent> Events, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation, OcaList<OcaStatus> &ResultStatuses)

+        Adds a list of EV2 subscriptions. **OcaStatus** return values from this method are as follows:

+         - **OK**: Requested subscriptions were attempted; all, none, or some succeeded.
+Individual subscription result details are returned in parameter **ResultStatuses**.

+         - **<anything else>:** Problem - no subscription attempts were made.

+        This method has id ``3.12``.

+        - :cpp:expr:`Events`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+        - :cpp:expr:`ResultStatuses`: Output parameter.

+    .. _ocasubscriptionmanager_removesubscription2list:

+    .. cpp:function:: OcaStatus RemoveSubscription2List(OcaList<OcaEvent> Events, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Removes all EV2 subscriptions in the given list of Events that have the specified **NotificationDeliveryMode** and **DestinationInformation**.

+        This method has id ``3.13``.

+        - :cpp:expr:`Events`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+    .. _ocasubscriptionmanager_addpropertychangesubscription2list:

+    .. cpp:function:: OcaStatus AddPropertyChangeSubscription2List(OcaList<OcaONo> Emitters, OcaList<OcaPropertyID> Properties, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation, OcaList<OcaStatus> ResultStatuses)

+        Adds a list of EV2 property-change subscriptions. **OcaStatus** return values from this method are as follows:

+         - **OK**: Requested subscriptions were attempted; all, none, or some succeeded.
+Individual subscription result details are returned in list parameter **ResultStatuses**.

+         - **<anything else>:** Problem - no subscription attempts were made.

+        If a subscription identical to the one being requested already exists, an additional one shall not be added and the method shall return the **ResultStatuses** value **InvalidRequest**.
+Two subscriptions are
+        identical if the **Emitter, Property, NotificationDeliveryMode,** and **DestinationInformation** parameters are all identical.

+        This method has id ``3.14``.

+        - :cpp:expr:`Emitters`: Input parameter.

+        - :cpp:expr:`Properties`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

+        - :cpp:expr:`ResultStatuses`: Input parameter.

+    .. _ocasubscriptionmanager_removepropertychangesubscription2list:

+    .. cpp:function:: OcaStatus RemovePropertyChangeSubscription2List(OcaList<OcaONo> Emitters, OcaList<OcaPropertyID> Properties, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

+        Removes all EV2 property-change subscriptions in the given lists of Events and Properties that have the specified **NotificationDeliveryMode** and **DestinationInformation**.

+        This method has id ``3.15``.

+        - :cpp:expr:`Emitters`: Input parameter.

+        - :cpp:expr:`Properties`: Input parameter.

+        - :cpp:expr:`NotificationDeliveryMode`: Input parameter.

+        - :cpp:expr:`DestinationInformation`: Input parameter.

     Methods inherited from :ref:`ocamanager`: